-- A site plan identifying the size & location of the proposed building/structure & all setback distances to all property lines;
+- A site plan identifying the size & location of the proposed building/structure & the setback distances to all property lines (Metric or Imperial);

 - The size & location of the existing buildings & structures;

-- Two (2) copies of construction drawings including foundation & wall details;
+- A copy of the construction drawings including foundation & wall details;

-- Elevation plans for the building subject to the construction including all details;
+- Elevation plans for the building subject to the construction including all connection details;

 - A lot grading plan, identifying the existing & proposed grades surrounding the building & the proposed finished floor grade;